apotheon/CopyfreeWorks/README.md

 # Copyfree Works

 Copyfree works -- quite well, in fact.
-As evidence, we maintain a [list of copyfree works][list] onthe Copyfree Initiative website.
+As evidence, we maintain a [list of copyfree works][list] on the Copyfree Initiative website.
 This very small project repository exists for the sole purpose of collaborative maintenance of the datafile that lies behind that list.

 ## Contributing